-The NPHS Cycle 2 health cross-sectional file contains all selected respondents (longitudinal sample and buy-in sample) that answered the detailed health questionnaire.
+The NPHS Cycle 3 health cross-sectional file contains all selected respondents (longitudinal sample and top-up sample) that answered the detailed health questionnaire.

-The NPHS Cycle 2 general cross-sectional file contains all members of households (longitudinal sample and buy-in sample) for which a general health questionnaire was completed.
+The NPHS Cycle 2 general cross-sectional file contains all members of households (longitudinal sample and top-up sample) for which a general health questionnaire was completed.

 Responding to this survey is voluntary.